HaraldBregu/HaraldBregu/README.md

 ## Hi there 👋

-I am **Harald Bregu** a software developer with a strong interest in web and mobile applications.
+I am **Harald Bregu** a software developer with a strong interest in web, mobile and fullstack applications.

 ## My Web Development stack
 <p align="left">